LittleGreyCells/escheme-compiled/README.md

 ## Two Worlds

-A _dyad_ is defined as "two individuals or units regarded as a pair." escheme _compiled_ evaluation can move freely between the interpreter's explict control evaluator and the compiler's targeted byte code evaluator.
+Evaluation can move freely between the interpreter's explict control evaluator and the compiler's targeted byte code evaluator.
 This flexibility offers the developer the option of choosing intepretation during development and compilation for system delivery.

 escheme _compiled_ by default boots into the read-compile-eval-print loop, but can also be configured to boot into the interpreter's read-eval-print loop.